clairefro/learn-rw-static/README.md

 # Zap

-A first attempt at a static site generator.
-Inspired by [this](https://medium.com/better-programming/how-to-build-a-simple-static-site-generator-using-node-js-6425b71272e0)
+A first attempt at a micro static site generator for rendering docs from markdown.

+Inspired by [this lovely piece](https://medium.com/better-programming/how-to-build-a-simple-static-site-generator-using-node-js-6425b71272e0) by Kartik Nair